magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 #### **3. Solved**

-Magento Support has provided a solution for your issue, and you have agreed it has been helpful.It is you who marks the ticket as **Solved** .
-If the fixed issue occurs again, you may reopen the ticket, setting its status to back to **Open** .
+Adobe Commerce support has provided a solution for your issue, and you have agreed it has been helpful.
+It is you who marks the ticket as **Solved**.
+If the fixed issue occurs again, you may reopen the ticket, setting its status to back to **Open**.

 <h3 id="conversation-in-ticket">Conversation in your ticket</h3>

-Conversation in your ticket unites all comments written by you or the Magento Support Team.
+Conversation in your ticket unites all comments written by you or the Adobe Commerce support team.
 Comments are displayed from latest (on top) to earliest (bottom).

 To add a comment to the conversation, follow these steps: